Who Can Participate?

 Individuals on a career path towards senior municipal administration, finance or land use planning will discover that it requires people who demonstrate a varied and lengthy list of attributes.
 Candidates demonstrating these attributes, or a tendency towards these attributes, will improve their opportunity to be selected.
 These attributes include, but are not limited to:

-The host organizations may set additional criteria for their intern selection.
+Each host municipality may set additional criteria for their intern selection that are featured on the host municipality profile (see Internship Locations section below).
 Candidates should determine the specific needs of the host organization as part of the interview process.
 An applicant's entire intern application package will be considered.
-It is important to remember that the intent of the program is to train an intern so he/she may pursue a career in municipal administration or land use planning.
+It is important to remember that the intent of the program is to train an intern, so he/she may pursue a career in municipal administration or land use planning.
 Individuals not interested in pursuing a career in the public sector are encouraged not to apply.

 I'm already employed by a municipality, am I still eligible?